Navigation

 • Authorising an appropriate staffing structure and financial resources.

 • Approving a SLA that specifies the service and the responsibilities of the internal service provider.
-Sample documents are available on Procureweb.
+See A Guide to SLAs and template SLA for more information.

 • Ensuring the contents of the SLA are communicated to the End Users and, preferably, obtaining their written agreement to the SLA.